+- □ the objectives of this Plan of Management (Section 1)

+- Council plans and policies (Section 3)

-- ☐ the future roles of the Park (Section 3) - objectives for the site (Section 3).
+- □ the future roles of the Park (Section 3)

+- objectives for the site (Section 3).

 3.4.8 Prohibited activities

 Certain activities at Lynne Czinner Park may be prohibited by the zoning or by policies and associated guidelines.
 Northern Beaches Council may prohibit certain activities from time to time.